adyoussef/adyoussef.github.io/content/publication/conference-paper/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *test, NeurIPS 2023, ML and the Physical Science workshop*
+publication: In *NeurIPS 2023, ML and the Physical Science workshop*
 publication_short: NeurIPS2023 ML4PS

 abstract: This paper introduces two novel machine learning based approaches to improve hadron-level simulation by integrating experimental observables; **M**icroscopic **A**lterations **G**enerated from **I**R **C**ollections (**MAGIC**), which fine-tunes normalizing flows, pre-trained on simulated data from PYTHIA, on experimental observables, and the **C**ollective **R**eweighting **M**ethod (**CRM**), which reweights existing fragmentation functions to match experimental observables with a two-step procedure that makes use of a observable-level classifier and hadron-level particle cloud-based regressor.
 Both methods show a promising direction towards data-driven models for hadronization.